brunorzm/Coursera.Getting.and.Cleaning.Data-Course-Project/CodeBook.md

 #CodeBook
 Subject: the id of each subject in the experiment

-Actvity: the activity tha the signal were colected
+Actvity: the activity related to a respective signal

   WALKING (value 1): subject was walking during the test